Zenith48/Zenith48/README.md

 👋 Hi, I'm Zenith!<hr>
 - 🚴 I like cycling
-- 🌱 I'm currently learn CSS
+- 🌱 I'm currently learn python
 - ⌨️ I'm new to programming